10up/gutenberg-lessons/lessons/05-inner-blocks.md

 ## What are "inner blocks"?

-Inner Blocks in WordPress means being able to nest blocks in other blocks.
+Inner Blocks in WordPress means being able to nest blocks within other blocks.
 You may have come across this when using the Core Group or Columns Block.
 This ability is very powerful because it allows you to compose different blocks to build your content.
-But this is not the only thing nested blocks are useful for.
+Composition is not the only thing nested blocks are useful for.
 Nesting also allows you to reduce complexity when you have to create repeatable items your blocks.

-Looking at the two core blocks I already mentioned we can see this concept of nested blocks come to life.
+Looking at the two core blocks I already mentioned, we can see this concept of nested blocks come to life.

-The Group block is meant to be a wrapper.
-It creates a container with some options like a background color for that section and then of course the ability to place different blocks within that group.
-Another great example for this is the Media & Text or the Cover Block.
-They all allow you to place any other blocks inside of an inner blocks area.
+The Group block is meant to be a wrapper for other blocks.
+It creates a container with some options like a background color for that section and allows you to insert other blocks into that wrapper.
+Other examples of this kind of nesting can be found in the the Media & Text and the Cover Block.
+They all allow you to place other blocks within an inner blocks area.

 ![Editor List View showing a Core Group block with a Heading and Paragraph nested within.](/lessons/images/inner-blocks-core-group-screenshot.jpg)

-But there is another great use-case for using inner blocks.
+There is another great use-case for inner blocks.
 We can see that when looking at the core columns block.
-It may seem very similar in the beginning because they also allow you to place other blocks within them.
-But that actually is not the case for columns.
-The columns block itself only allows individual column blocks as it's direct decedents.
+It may seem very similar at first because it also allows you to place blocks within the columns.

+But this is not actually the case for the columns block.
+It only allows individual column blocks as it's direct decedents.
 The individual column blocks then allow you to place other blocks in them.
-But the column blocks cannot get used outside the Columns block.
+The column blocks cannot get used outside the columns block.

 Instead of storing a very complicated array of the columns with all their options and building custom logic to add, move or remove columns, all of that get's managed my using inner blocks with a wrapping `columns` block that only allows `column` blocks as it's direct children.

-Another good example of this is the core buttons block.
-It only allows button blocks as it's children.
+Another example of this is the core buttons block.
+It only allows button blocks as it's children and uses inner blocks to allow editors to add, move and remove the individual button blocks.

 ![Editor List View showing a Core Columns block with three nested Column Blocks that each have their own child blocks within.](/lessons/images/inner-blocks-core-columns-screenshot.jpg)

 ## Exercise Overview
-In this lesson we will be building two different blocks to take a look at different use-cases inner blocks can solve.
+In this lesson we are going to build two different blocks to take a look at these different use-cases inner blocks can solve.

 ### 1. "Hero" Block
-In the first one we will take a look at how we can use inner blocks to allow an editor to place anything they want into a predefined area of your component.
+First we will take a look at how we can use inner blocks to allow an editor to place anything they want into a predefined area of your component.
 In this example we have a "simple" design of a "Hero" component that has an image at the top with a content area that overlaps the image.

 ![Hero Block Mockup](/lessons/images/inner-blocks-one-mockup.png)

-The client wants to be able to place any other blocks into the content area of the "Hero" component to make it as flexible as possible for them.
+The client wants to be able to place other blocks into the content area of the "Hero" component to make it as flexible as possible for them.

 ### 2. "Card Grid" Block
-And for the second block we will be building a "Card Grid" component.
+The second block we will be building is a "Card Grid" component.
 This Card grid should allow editors to place as many card components into a grid that automatically reflows based on the screen size of the device they are using.

 ![Card Grid Block Mockup](/lessons/images/inner-blocks-two-mockup.png)